FriendsOfTYPO3/tt_address/Documentation/Configuration/TypoScriptAbstractPlugin/Index.rst

                                                     birthday, organization, city, zip, region, country,
                                                     image, fax, description, mainGroup

-                                                    You can control max width and hight of an image with image.file.maxW and image.file.maxH
+                                                    You can control max width and height of an image with image.file.maxW and image.file.maxH

                                                     A placeholder image can be defined: